 Nutrients per Serving

-A half cup serving of roasted buckwheat groats contains:
+A one-cup serving of roasted buckwheat groats contains:

 Things to Look Out For

 Buckwheat flour can be high in calories.
 Preprepared products containing buckwheat flour often include high levels of added sugar.
 For maximum benefit, eat buckwheat groats prepared at home.